 - During the summer; one credit = approximately 35-40 hours/credit up to 9 max.

 When you are ready to discuss an internship, please contact your advisor to discuss next steps.
-Your advisor can help match you with a faculty sponsor.
 Your grade will be awarded upon completion of the requirements of internship as outlined in the following…

 The Stockbridge School of Agriculture values Levi Stockbridge’s motto of “learn by doing“.
 If the only skills you learn in college are to write term papers and take tests, well….. you are not going to be prepared for the world after college.